javinwittig/Hackpad/README.md

 ## Features

-- 9 mechanical (MX-style) keys in a 3×3 grid, fully diode-isolated matrix
+- 9 mechanical keys in a 3×3 grid where each has its own diode
-- Seeed Studio XIAO (SAMD21) as the controller — small footprint, native USB
+- Seeed Studio XIAO (SAMD21) as the controller
-- SSD1306 OLED display (128×32, I²C) for status text
+- small OLED display
 - Custom KiCad PCB
-- Custom enclosure modeled in Fusion 360, with cutouts for USB-C and the display header
+- Custom case modeled in Fusion 360, with cutouts for USB-C and the display header
 - Firmware based on [KMK](https://github.com/KMKfw/kmk_firmware) (CircuitPython)

 ## Repository structure